Azure/azure-iot-sdk-python/azure-iot-device/samples/README.md

 * Receive Cloud-to-Device (C2D) messages on a Device
 * Send and receive updates to device twin
 * Receive direct method invocations
-* Upload file into linked Azure storage container
+* Upload file into an associated Azure storage account

 Further samples with more complex IoT Edge scenarios involving IoT Edge modules and downstream devices are contained in the [async-edge-scenarios](async-edge-scenarios) directory, including: